danehobrecht/shadowtube/torinst.md

 SocksPolicy accept 127.0.0.1
 SocksPolicy reject *
 ```
-This step limits connection only to the local loopback address, effectively limiting to connections originating from the local machine.
+This step limits connection only to the local loopback address, effectively limiting connections originating from the local machine.
 - As always, [RTFM](https://tor.void.gr/docs/tor-manual.html.en "RTFM")